moritzwinger/cs171-winger-med-challenge/Report.md

 most prolific referral sources are.
 To be able to analyze data quantitatively, the rest of the visualization has been implemented.
-It was clear that when selecting a referral source or client, that the viewer will want to know about the selected object in more detail, which is why the barchart on referrer sources vs referred clients, the time resolved visit history and details on clients and referrers has been created.
+It was clear that when selecting a referral source or client, that the viewer will want to know about the selected object in more detail, which is why the bar chart on referrer sources vs referred clients, the time resolved visit history and details on clients and referrers have been created.
 The idea was to keep the visualization as simple and clean as possible and let interaction be the driving force of understanding the data.
-Selecting datapoints anywhere in the visualization should intuitively show trends and connections in referrer and client data.
+Selecting data points anywhere in the visualization should intuitively show trends and connections in referrer and client data.

 ### Implementation: